-Patrick Barkham was born in 1975 in Norfolk and was educated at Cambridge University.
-He is a National History writer for the Guardian where he has worked for the last 10 years, reporting on everything from the Iraq War to climate change.
+Patrick Barkham was born in 1975 in Norfolk and educated at Cambridge University.
+He is a national history writer for the Guardian where he has worked for the last 10 years, reporting on everything from the Iraq War to climate change.

 His first book, The Butterfly Isles, was shortlisted for the 2011 Royal Society of Literature Ondaatje prize.
 His next book Badgerlands, was hailed by Chris Packham as "a must read for all Britain's naturalists" and was shortlisted for both the 2014 RSL Ondaatje Prize and the inaugural Wainwright Prize for Nature and Travel Writing.

 His book Coastlines was published by Granta Books in April 2015, to coincide with the 50th anniversary of the National Trust's campaign to save the British coast.